jedelman8/nxos-ansible/docs/nexus-module-docs.md

 ```

 #### Notes
+- Interface must already be a L3 port when using this module.
+Use nxos_interface to convert an interface from L2 to L3, if needed.

+- Logical interfaces (po, loop, svi) must be created first with the nxos_interface module prior to configuring the ipv4 address

 - While username and password are not required params, they are if you are not using the .netauth file.  .netauth file is recommended as it will clean up the each task in the playbook by not requiring the username and password params for every tasks.

 - Using the username and password params will override the .netauth file